t04glovern/t04glovern.github.io.raw/_posts/2015-12-11-learning-aspnet--using-vscode-and-yeoman-part-2.markdown

 ## Summary

-We've learnt how to generate code using Yeoman and edit/view it in `Visual Studio Code`.
+We've learned how to generate code using Yeoman and edit/view it in `Visual Studio Code`.
 In the next lesson we'll be learning how to do the same thing, from scratch in `Visual Studio 2015`.
 Hopefully I'm not going into too much detail, but I think it's beneficial to have the whole process documented instead of assuming everything will understand exactly what's going on.